-Details In-depth module The focus of the in-depth module for 2018-19 was social wellbeing and institutional trust.
+Details In-depth module The focus of the in-depth module for 2020-21 was family/whānau violence.
 Comparability between surveys The NZCVS is the successor to the New Zealand Crime and Safety Survey (NZCASS), which was administered in 2006, 2009 and 2014.
 Although some elements of the NZCVS are similar or the same as NZCASS, the NZCVS questionnaire and methodology has been completely redesigned.
 For this reason, the results of the NZCVS are not comparable with previous victimisation surveys.
-Weighting Two types of weighting were applied: Imputation Missing income data were imputed by nearest neighbour hotdeck.
+Weighting Two types of weighting were applied: household weights: to ensure that results represent all households in New Zealand individual weights: to ensure results represent the New Zealand population.
+Imputation Missing income data were imputed by nearest neighbour hotdeck.
 Offence codes were not available for four percent of incidents as victim forms were not available, as the maximum eight forms had already been completed.
 These data were also imputed from the distribution of offence codes associated with the scenario that generated the incident.